bigwiv/Biopython-cn/chr12.rst

 many times).
 The second element is a list of the actual components of the chromosome.
 Each element is again a pair, the first member is the locus type and the second element the parameters for that locus type.
 Confused?
-Before showing more examples let°Øs review the example above:
+Before showing more examples let‚Äôs review the example above:
 We have a list with one element (thus one chromosome), the chromosome is a single instance (therefore not to be repeated), it is composed of 24 SNPs, with a recombination rate of 0.0005 between each consecutive SNP, the minimum frequency of the minor allele is 0.0 (i.e, it can be absent from a certain population).

-Let°Øs see a more complicated example:
+Let‚Äôs see a more complicated example:

 .. code:: verbatim